Friends of Land Between the Lakes

 PUPPET SHOW: THE LORAX

-Dr. Seuss’s favorite tale of The Lorax will come alive for children during this entertaining puppet show that teaches about the value of trees.
+Dr. Seuss’s tale of the Lorax comes alive for children during an entertaining puppet show that teaches the

 Program includes time to explore the Nature Station’s live animal exhibits.